You’re busy and have little time to spend researching how you should be training and eating. So let me make it super simple for you.

 Shoulders– Dumbbell or barbell military presses or handstand pushups.

-Chest– Ring pushups, ring dips, incline dumbbell presses, 15-30 degree barbell incline presses.
+Chest– Flat and incline dumbbell presses, 15-30 degree incline barbell presses, ring pushups, ring dips,

 Biceps- Standing hammer or dumbbell curls.

-Lower Back, Glutes and Hamstrings- More deadlift variations, kettlebell swings, glute ham raises.
+Lower Back, Glutes and Hamstrings- More deadlift variations, kettlebell swings, glute ham raises, back raises, hip thrusts.

-Quads- Squats (goblet, front, back, safety bar, single leg, pistol, split) and sled drags.
+Quads- Squats (goblet, front, back, safety bar), single leg squat/lunge variations (foot elevated, reverse, stationary, skater, pistol) and sled drags.

 No machines, nothing complicated.